xiaoa6435/RmdImgPaste/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
-* add single quote to sowtware names in DESCRIPTION, such as 'Windows' or 'xlip', 'linux', 'powershell'
+* add SystemRequirements
-* adjustment some format issues in DESCRIPTION
+* add vignettes and documentation

 ## Test environments
 * local OS X install, R 3.6.3